unclecheese/silverstripe-meta-languages/README.md

 ## To-do
 Compiling SASS is exceedingly difficult from within PHP because it is a Ruby gem, so environmental issues are numerous.
 This module uses a thirdparty PHP compiler for SASS, which is known to have some bugs.

-Adding LESS support is in the works.
-LESS has a much better supported and more reliable PHP compiler.